University of Minnesota fraternities and sororities: Chapters whose names changed

-Sororities constituting the Panhellenic council (PHC)
+Panhellenic Council (PHC)

 Listed with dates of local founding and national conference membership, these are women's organizations, voluntarily coordinating their efforts within the PHC.
-For convenience, the term "sorority" is used throughout, though some of these organizations are "women's Fraternities," and were so named prior to the popularization of the term, sorority.
+For convenience, the term "sorority" is used throughout, though some of these organizations are "women's Fraternities," and were so named before the popularization of the term, sorority.
 The terms are synonymous, After a period of level membership representing about 3% of campus women, for various reasons, sorority membership is increasing rapidly.
 Chapter size in almost all cases now exceeds 120 women.

-Interest and recruitment is strong enough that, in 2013, the University of Minnesota was opened to PHC expansion for the first time in 30 years, and the resulting two colonization efforts (welcoming Chi Omega and Phi Mu) occurred in 2013 and 2016, respectively.
+Interest and recruitment are strong enough that, in 2013, the University of Minnesota was opened to PHC expansion for the first time in 30 years, and the resulting two colonization efforts (welcoming Chi Omega and Phi Mu) occurred in 2013 and 2016, respectively.

 Sorority properties are generally owned by a chapter's alumnae club, though some chapters do not have housing, and others rent or lease space.
 As part of PHC or national organization self-governance, or University disciplinary action, chapters may be suspended ("de-recognized") or closed for a time.
 If a chapter is closed and/or forfeits its housing, it will be listed as a dormant chapter.
 See the Office for Fraternity and Sorority Life (OFSL) for current PHC members and for expansion support.